Ponzi & Pyramid Scheme Lawyer

 - Stop returning phone calls and disappear with the cash…preferably somewhere sunny

-It's scary how simple it is...and how often it works.
+It’s scary how simple it is…and how often it works.
 Ultimately, though, it is doomed to fail when it can no longer support the ruse, and there are big consequences for the fraudster and the victims.
+A ponzi schemer can even be a part of or seem to be a part of a legitimate brokerage firm.
 Although some Ponzi schemes do stretch over 10 years or more, they always collapse eventually because the number of new investors needed to support it becomes a mathematical impossibility.
 By the time the investors find out, however, the fraudster is usually long gone.

 How to Avoid Ponzi Schemes & Other Scams